-On the tenant representation side, whether leasing 1,000 or 100,000 square feet of space, we assist our clients by advising on the terms of the deal, negotiating the lease and ancillary documents and navigating what can be a complex and daunting process of leasing commercial real estate in New York City.
+On the tenant representation side, whether leasing 1,000 or 100,000 square feet of space, our NYC real estate attorneys assist our clients by advising on the terms of the deal, negotiating the lease and ancillary documents and navigating what can be a complex and daunting process of leasing commercial real estate in New York City.
 We also work with landlords- most often when they are acting as sub-landlords to sublease excess space- as well as the owners of buildings leasing to tenants.

 School Real Estate

-Our thriving charter school and education practice means that we routinely support schools with their real estate needs.
+Our thriving charter school and education practice means that our NYC real estate attorneys routinely support schools with their real estate needs.
 We counsel schools and education programs in their leasing, subleasing and licensing of space, building out space, developing and financing real estate on their own and everything in between, and we are adept at working with a variety of landlords and lenders both for-profit and not-for-profit who focus their portfolios on schools and are known in the education space one of the go-to law firms for education-related real estate projects.

 Purchase and Sale of Commercial Real Estate